zgerem/Seminar/README.md

 <div align="center">
  Results for SST and MBT
 </div>
 Without SST, performing only MBT makes a bigger contribution than this.
 As in the table, the improvement becomes 3.9%.
-This observation lead the authors to perform MBT before SST.
+This observation lead the authors to perform MBT to get pseudo labels for SST.

 #### Self-supervised Training (SST) with MBT
 The last experiment includes SST.
 Overall training process starts with training of 3 networks with different <img width="14" alt="Ekran Resmi 2021-07-01 20 19 24" src="https://user-images.githubusercontent.com/56236171/124172103-b4a56b00-daa9-11eb-9acf-fd5ab62f443d.png"> values from scratch (Single scale FDA).
 Then, averaging over the predictions of these networks (MBT) gives the pseudo labels for SST.
 Using these labels, SST is performed one round.